 Corey S. Mishler manages the Corporate Legal Affairs division of the PETA Foundation’s Legal department, including by supervising the legal staff and providing legal advice on a wide range of corporate, administrative, publication, intellectual property, employment, and animal protection issues, among others, that arise during the work of PETA and other PETA entities.

-While attending law school, Corey earned book awards for achieving the highest grades in the courses Animals and the Law, Ocean and Coastal Law, and International Environmental Law; served as a research assistant to a professor of animal law, torts, and evidence; and secured internships and volunteered at several animal and environmental protection organizations.
-He graduated in the top 20% of his class with an environmental law certificate and pro bono honors in 2013 and lives with his family in Silver Spring, Maryland—a city with a historic connection to the founding of PETA.
+Corey earned book awards in law school for achieving the highest grades in the courses Animals and the Law, Ocean and Coastal Law, and International Environmental Law, served as a research assistant, secured internships at several animal and environmental protection organizations, and graduated in 2013 with an environmental law certificate and pro bono honors.

 Litigation Division